There are certain things that you can do during lectures when taking your notes to save yourself loads of time and effort in the future.

 - Date each set of class notes or handouts at the beginning of the class and file your notes according to the dates.

-- Note where you're missing notes and follow up with replacements and/or notes from Blackboard as soon as you can.
+- Note where you're missing notes and follow up with replacements and/or notes from Canvas as soon as you can.

 - For some people, typing up your notes will also make it a lot easier to read them when you come back to revise and also reduces the chance of you losing them.